pelithne/appservice-to-containerapp/exercise3.md

 ## 7. Deploy Container App
 Because environment is internal-only, ingress must be *internal*.
-We'll front it later with Front Door via an **insecure placeholder** public revision if needed or through a reverse proxy.
-(Front Door requires a publicly reachable origin; for strict private, use Azure Front Door Premium with Private Link origin – commands simplified.)
+We'll front it later with Front Door to expose the app to the public internet.

 ```bash
 az containerapp create \